intel/nauta/docs/user-guide/actions/view_exp_webui.md

 # Viewing Experiment Results from the Web UI

 The web UI lets you explore the experiments you have submitted.
-To view your experiments at the web UI, use the following command at the command prompt:
+To view your experiments at the web UI, enter the following command at the command prompt:

-**Execute:** `dlsctl launch webui`
+`$ nctl launch webui`

 The following screen displays (this is an example only).